Limit-experience

-The idea was proposed by Karl Jaspers and later, the French philosopher Georges Bataille, and subsequently became associated with French philosophers Maurice Blanchot and Michel Foucault.
+The concept first appears in the work of Karl Jaspers and later, in the work of the French philosopher Georges Bataille; it subsequently became associated with French philosophers Maurice Blanchot and Michel Foucault through their use of the concept.

 Interpretations

 Georges Bataille

-Reaching back to Charles Baudelaire and his poetics of paradoxical experience, such as in the line "O filthy grandeur!
-O sublime disgrace!" in poem 25 of Baudelaire's Les Fleurs du mal, Bataille was struck by what he saw as "the fact that these two complete contrasts were identical—divine ecstasy and extreme horror".
-He went on to challenge the conventions laid down by the surrealists at the time with an anti-idealist philosophy conditioned on what he called "the impossible", defined by breaking "rules" until something beyond all rules was reached.

-In this way, he strove for the limit-experience, what Foucault would later summarize as "the point of life which lies as close as possible to the impossibility of living, which lies at the limit or the extreme".
+When originally speaking on limit-experiences, Bataille drew inspiration from Charles Baudelaire and his poetics of paradoxical experience, such as in the line "O filthy grandeur!
+O sublime disgrace!" in poem 25 of Baudelaire's Les Fleurs du mal.
+He noted "the fact that these two complete contrasts were identical—divine ecstasy and extreme horror", and he went on to challenge the conventions laid down by the surrealists at the time with an anti-idealist philosophy conditioned on what he called "the impossible", defined by breaking "rules" until something beyond all rules was reached; Foucault would later summarize this as "the point of life which lies as close as possible to the impossibility of living, which lies at the limit or the extreme".
 Bataille sought to identify experiences of this kind, and to establish a philosophy that would convey how to live at the edge of limits where the ability to comprehend experience breaks down.